Where to Elope in Upstate South Carolina

 Photo by Shehzad Ziaee

 My name is Christine (Scott) Gow and I’m an elopement photographer based out of Greenville, South Carolina.
 I’m a wife and a beagle mom.
-The three of us have visited beautiful places in every corner of South Carolina, to include all 47 of our state parks.
-Sometimes we wear hiking boots, sometimes we wear dress shoes, and sometimes we’re barefoot in the surf.
+The three of us have visited beautiful places in every corner of South Carolina, to include all 48 of our state parks.
+We love being outside just as much as we love being on the couch and watching Pixar movies.

 One thing I love about Greenville is that it’s everything you DON’T think about when you picture South Carolina, but it’s still picturesque.
 Whether you’re into mountains, waterfalls, lakes, or anything in between; I can help you find the perfect place for the two of you and make it as smooth of a day as possible.
 No matter how you two choose to spend your day, I’m happy you’re doing it the way that you want.